erjank/teaching/CONDUCT.md

 We are dedicated to providing a welcoming and supportive environment for all people, regardless of background or identity.
-However, we recognise that some groups in our community are subject to historical and ongoing discrimination, and may be vulnerable or disadvantaged.
+However, we recognize that some groups in our community are subject to historical and ongoing discrimination, and may be vulnerable or disadvantaged.
 Membership in such a specific group can be on the basis of characteristics such as such as gender, sexual orientation,